 I’m Adam Wuerl and write very occasionally at veridical.net.
 As it says on the Twitters (@wuerl, and @wuerl@mastodon.social), I’m an aerospace engineer, Star Wars nerd, PowerPoint hater, and family barista.

 I studied aerospace engineering at the University of Washington and then Stanford.
 During my junior year I was a co-op at NASA Johnson Space Center, left after one term, then worked at Andrews Space while I finished undergrad.
-I spent nine years at Lockheed Martin (Sunnyvale, CA then Huntsville, AL), then moved to Seattle where I worked at Spaceflight Industries1 for five years before starting at Blue Origin, where I'm currently the Director of Advanced Concepts and Strategy.
+I spent nine years at Lockheed Martin (Sunnyvale, CA then Huntsville, AL), then moved to Seattle where I worked at Spaceflight Industries1 for five years before starting at Blue Origin, where I started as the Director of Advanced Concepts and Strategy and led the formulation for what became Blue Ring , Orbital Reef, Blue Moon, and several non-public efforts.
+I’m currently a Principle Aerospace Systems Architect on New Glenn.

 I’ve worked on launch vehicles (mostly conceptual), satellites (all real), missile defense systems (some of both), and other things I can’t talk about.